SaptarshiSarkar12/Drifty/Website/app/docs/Usage/drifty-cli/downloading-files.md

 Drifty CLI allows you to download files from the internet using a simple command-line interface.
 There are three ways to download files using Drifty CLI:

-1. **Single File download**: You can download files one by one, providing the link to the file each time.
+1. **Single File Download**: Download individual files by providing their URLs one at a time.
 2. **Batch download**: You can download multiple files by providing a YAML file with the list of URLs.
-3. **Using Drifty CLI Queue**: Add multiple links to the download queue, and you can download them anytime you want.
+3. **Using Drifty CLI Queue**: Add multiple URLs to a download queue, allowing you to download them at your convenience.

 ## Single file download